 Giving help, money, stat boosts, gear, or information to a friend or your alternate character is considered cheating.
 Involving a friend in an approved plot where gear, money, help or information is issued is OK but must be RP'ed.
 The characters created for these plots fall under the same guidelines as any other character.

-No administrator shall answer questions or make statements for the game unless directed to by Johnny.
+No administrator shall answer questions or make statements for the game unless directed to by the Head Justice.
 General statements about personal enjoyment, theme or features are fine as long as they are not too in-depth.

 At no time will source code from the game be displayed to players, guests, or extra-MOO entities.
 No code will be ported, dumped or used from a non-Sindome author without approval from that author, and a $justice.
 If an author cannot be contacted, and it is uncertain if the code is public domain, it is not to be used.
 No code will be ported, dumped, or used from Sindome, without the express consent of the Author and $justice.
 Any code written for Sindome, is considered property of The Sindome Corporation.
 If at any time a coder has decided to leave, his code stays with Sindome.
 He may use his own code elsewhere, but Sindome is free to do what they will with what was left.
 If at anytime an administrator is asked to leave/@toaded, they may ask that any plots/creations that they have made to be removed from the game.
 The admin will make an effort to accommodate them, but have no requirement to do so.

 Players will be automatically reaped after 90 days of inactivity.
-If a player is going to be absent longer, then they should use the IC cryostasis explained in 4.B.
+If a player is going to be absent longer, then they should xhelp and request to be put on the No Reap list.
+This can be denied by the staff if they do not agree with the request.

 Any code that is intended to subvert the permissions assigned to you, monitor another administrator of equal or higher level, or harm the game by means of excessive lag, server panics, database bloating or any other malicious nature is grounds for permanent blacklisting by 2 $justices without consent of an arch-justice.
 This does not include accidental runaway verbs or crashes, unless the verb was designed to subvert security or permissions assigned to the administrators.